 Shenouda was the 117th pope of the Coptic Orthodox Church of Alexandria.
-Tradition says the Church was founded by St Mark but its independent history is traced back to the Council of Chalcedon in 451.
+Tradition says the Church was founded by St Mark but its history is traced back to the Council of Chalcedon in 451.
 The ‘Chalcedonian Definition’ defined Jesus as having a separate manhood and godhood.
 Still central canon to the Catholics and most Orthodox Churches, it was rejected by Alexandria.
 It was also in Alexandria where the concept of a “pope” first developed, long before Rome stole the idea.
 Deriving from the Greek word πάππας (pappas), the first man to carry the title was Patriarch of Alexandria, Pope Heracleus who died in 249.

-In 451, the entire Egyptian population followed Pope Dioscorus in rejecting Chalcedon and the Coptic Church was born.
-Coptic was the language they spoke, grammatically closely akin to the hieroglyphic Late Egyptian.
+In 451, the Egyptian population followed Pope Dioscorus in rejecting Chalcedon and the Coptic Church was born.
+Coptic was the language they spoke, grammatically close to the hieroglyphic Late Egyptian.
 The Copts were hated by the Byzantines who saw them as heretics.
 There was a brief interregnum of Persian conquest by the Sassanids before the Muslims conquered Egypt in 642.
 The religion was left undisturbed on condition they pay Jizya to the new rulers.
-The new tax slowly took its toll though the conversion to Sunni Islam would take three centuries.
+The new tax slowly took its toll though conversion to Sunni Islam would take three centuries.

 Nazeer Gayed Roufail was born into the faith on 3 August 1923, the youngest of eight children.
 He grew up in the ancient Nile settlement of Asyut, the Egyptian city with the highest Coptic concentration.
 Here, a traveller in 1918 wrote, “the wealthy Christian families have built themselves palaces and made gardens by the river side – The domes of the Coptic Cathedral and the minarets of the Mosques may be seen in the distance”.

 Roufail was active in Sunday School and went to Cairo University, graduating in history and later the Coptic Theological Seminary.
-Roufail retreated to the Nitrian Desert where he joined the ascetic life of the Syrian Monastery under a new name of Father Antonios el-Syriani.
+He retreated to the Nitrian Desert where he joined the ascetic life of the Syrian Monastery under a new name of Father Antonios el-Syriani.
 The Monastery had already supplied one Coptic Pope in the 15th century and from the early days el-Syriani was marked out as a special candidate to repeat the feat.
 For six years he lived as a hermit before being ordained as a priest.

-Shenouda’s inconvenient pro-Palestinianism irked Sadat as did his support of its suicide bombers.
-In 1981, Sadat sent Shenouda back to the Nitrian Desert where he previously lived as a hermit.
+Shenouda’s inconvenient pro-Palestinianism irked Sadat as did his support of suicide bombers.
+In 1981, Sadat sent Shenouda back to the Nitrian Desert where he had lived as a hermit.
 Sadat was assassinated later that year and on 2 January 1985 his successor Hosni Mubarak reversed the decree.
 Pope Shenouda came back to Cairo to a hero’s welcome celebrating the Orthodox Christmas on January 7.
 Shenouda expressed forgiveness to those who wronged him.
 “All Copts open their hearts to their brothers, the Muslims,” he told the congregation.

-His death is a massive blow not only to the 8 million Copts but the 80 million Egyptian Muslims he leaves behind.
+His death is a massive blow not only to eight million Copts but the 80 million Egyptian Muslims he leaves behind.
 A strong voice of moderation in a troublesome time, his absence will leave a huge void and may exacerbate the trend of Copts to leave the country.
 The loss of Egypt’s Copts would not only be tragedy for the millions of refugees, but also one for those left behind.
 Like my taxi driver in 1988, the Copts form much of the nation’s professional and business class.
 The loss of their expertise could be a fatal blow to Egypt’s faltering economy.